doo/scanbot-sdk-example-ios/README.md

 - Open `ScanbotSDKDemo.xcodeproj` with Xcode, build and run

-### Please note
+## Please note

-This example app doesn't contain a Scanbot SDK license key and runs in a trial mode (trial period of 1 minute)!
+The Scanbot SDK will run without a license for one minute per session!

-After the trial period is over the Scanbot SDK functions will stop working.
-The app will be terminated.
+After the trial period is over all Scanbot SDK functions as well as the UI components (like Document Scanner UI) will stop working or may be terminated.
-You will have to restart the app to get another trial period.
+You have to restart the app to get another trial period.

+To get an unrestricted "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/sdk/trial.html) on our website.